isomerpages/moe-fengshanpri/_mk-fengshan/MK Gallery.md

 ---
 # Our Kindergarten Gallery

+##    Racial Harmony Day - 17th July 2023

+   MK@Fengshan Celebrated Racial harmony day through many fun and engaging activities prepared by our dear teachers

+[ Picture 1]

+Chinese calligraphy inspired activity where they traced the words, ‘Respect,&nbsp; Care, Together and Harmony’ in chinese characters.

+[Picture 2]

+   Children were introduced to the malay puppetry artform called ‘ Wayang Kulit.’
+They decorated their characters with beautiful designs carried out puppetry activityes during their learning centre time.

+[Picture 3]

+Acrylic keychain making activity where the children designed and baked their own keychains.
+These keychains were then exchanged with their friends as a symbol of respect between friends of different ethnicities.

+[Picture 4]

+Children came to school in a variety of costumes from different ethnicities.

+##    National Day Celebration - 8th August 2023

+As part of our National Day Celebrations, we collaborated with Fengshan Primary School and participated in the very first lower primary Sports Day!

+[ Picture 5]

+Children participated in games with Fengshan Primary School Students.

+[ Picture 6]

+Our parents were also invited to play the games with us!

 ## Life@MK - 13th April 2023

 **Parents were invited during Life@MK to share with them about how children learn through play**